MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ---
 title: Overview to authentication for tabs using SSO in Teams with Azure AD
-description: Overview to SSO authentication in Teams and how to use it in tabs ms.topic: how-to ms.localizationpriority: medium
+description: Overview to SSO authentication in Teams and how to use it in tabs ms.topic: conceptual ms.localizationpriority: medium
-keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD)
+keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD) SSO access token app manifest
 ---
 # Enable single sign-on in a tab app